Cletus Madsen: Liturgical renewal in the United States

-Madsen’s work was not limited to the Davenport Diocese.
+Madsen's work was not limited to the Davenport Diocese.
 He was chair of the Liturgical Department of the NCMEA for six years.
 By the end of the 1950s the Dialogue Mass had become official and new missals for the laity were developed.
 Madsen served as president of the NCMEA when it prepared Our Parish Prays and Sings.
 He also served as vice president and a member of the board of directors of the NCMEA.
 He co-ordinated study groups at the annual North American Liturgical Weeks and was on the board of directors of the National Liturgical Conference.
-In 1964 he helped establish the Church Music Association of America, and was chosen as its first vice-president.
+In 1964, he helped establish the Church Music Association of America, and was chosen as its first vice-president.

 In addition to the annual Diocesan Music Festival, Madsen helped found the annual Iowa Catholic College Music Festival and was co-founder of the Iowa Catholic High School Music Festival.
 He also organized the Tri-City Oratorio Society.

-Father Madsen would find validation in his life’s work when the Catholic bishops from around the world voted to approve, and Pope Paul VI promulgated, Sacrosanctum Concilium during the Second Vatican Council.
+Father Madsen would find validation in his life's work when the Catholic bishops from around the world voted to approve, and Pope Paul VI promulgated, Sacrosanctum Concilium during the Second Vatican Council.
 The Constitution on the Sacred Liturgy called for full and active participation for all members of the church in all its liturgies.

 Later life and death

-In the early 1960s Madsen helped establish the Liturgical Commission of the Diocese of Davenport.
-From 1962-1965 he served as the student chaplain at St. Ambrose.
-In 1965 he finished his teaching career at St. Ambrose and became pastor of St. Mary’s Church in Fairfield, Iowa.
+In the early 1960s, Madsen helped establish the Liturgical Commission of the Diocese of Davenport.
+From 1962 to 1965, he served as the student chaplain at St. Ambrose.
+In 1965, he finished his teaching career at St. Ambrose and became pastor of St. Mary's Church in Fairfield, Iowa.
 He also served as Dean of the Ottumwa Deanery at the same time.
-In 1970 he was transferred to St. Wenceslaus Church in Iowa City, and became the Episcopal Vicar of the Iowa City Vicariate.
-He became a trustee of St. Ambrose in 1970 and joined the Board of Directors in 1976.
-In 1973 Pope Paul VI named Madsen an Honorary Prelate.
-Bishop O’Keefe had nominated him in recognition for his leadership in liturgical music and initiating the diocesan music festivals.
-In 1979 Madsen Hall in Galvin Fine Arts Center at St. Ambrose was named in his honor, and he received an honorary doctorate from the school in 1982.
+In 1970, he was transferred to St. Wenceslaus Church in Iowa City, and became the Episcopal Vicar of the Iowa City Vicariate.
+He became a trustee of St. Ambrose in 1970 and joined the board of directors in 1976.
+In 1973, Pope Paul VI named Madsen an Honorary Prelate.
+Bishop O'Keefe had nominated him in recognition for his leadership in liturgical music and initiating the diocesan music festivals.
+In 1979, Madsen Hall in Galvin Fine Arts Center at St. Ambrose was named in his honor, and he received an honorary doctorate from the school in 1982.

-After he retired from full-time ministry in 1981 he resided at St. Vincent Center in Davenport and served as Assistant to the President of St. Ambrose University until 1998.
+After he retired from full-time ministry in 1981, he resided at St. Vincent Center in Davenport and served as Assistant to the President of St. Ambrose University until 1998.
 Msgr.
 Madsen died in 2002 at the Kahl Home for the Aged and Infirm at the age of 96.
-His funeral was held in Christ the King Chapel and he was buried in the Priests’ Circle at Mount Calvary Cemetery in Davenport.
+His funeral was held in Christ the King Chapel and he was buried in the Priests' Circle at Mount Calvary Cemetery in Davenport.